Nani5763/Kubernetes/day-10-Monitoring/README.md

 Step 4: above command is used to install kube-Prometheus-stack.
 The helm repo kube-stack-Prometheus comes with a Grafana deployment embedded ( as the default one )

-    * helm install stable prometheus-community/kube-prometheus-stack -n prometheus
+    * helm install prometheus prometheus-community/prometheus

 Step 5: To check whether Prometheus is installed or not use the below command